jkettmann/jkettmann.com/src/data/blog/2019-08-14-apollo-hooks-why-and-how-to-use/index.md

 ---
 category: 'blog'
-title: "Apollo hooks: Why and how to use"
+title: 'Apollo hooks: Why and how to use'
 slug: apollo-hooks-why-and-how-to-use
 date: 2019-08-14
 published: true